ComradDoge/DogeEU4/README.md

 [quote]
 [h1] 06/01/2022 [/h1]

-- Increased effect of blockading on lowering the recruitment of troops and ships (-25% and -50%)
-- Good chunk of "interest per annum" sources lowered.
-- Bank interest has risen by 2% as a response to the rising inflation
-- Kongo Origin 4th mission requirement tweaked to not require a privilege that does not exist
-- Fixed a bunch of missing cores in the vanilla flavour bookmark
-- Rhineland got an additional -5% regiment cost and +5% manpower in its ideas
+Gameplay
+- Advisors have been fully cleaned up, some remove other added, all advisors can be seen on the mod wiki.
 - Non-vanilla units that appeared tech 33-40 removed, in exchange other bonuses upped in those techs for funsies if you get to that point.
 German techgroup is also no longer in use for the time being.
 - Mercenary Ideas: last idea gives you 5 mercenary groups (2inf, 2cav, 1art) with preset modifiers and a cap of 40.
 - Mercenery companies maximum amount of regiment set to 40.
 Mercenary companies are now comprised of a single unit instead of a weird mishmash.
-- Advisors have been fully cleaned up and are back to vanilla amount (21) with some tweaks.
-To compensate for the loss of content each advisor got an event made (akin to the one-time events at level 3) for a total of additional 21 events (total 42) that have a chance to activate.
-More advisor option might come in the future but this is for the sake of better maintenance for the future.
+- All advisor privileges have been removed

+Balance
+- Increased effect of blockading on lowering the recruitment of troops and ships (-25% and -50%)
+- Rhineland got an additional -5% regiment cost and +5% manpower in its ideas
+- Bank interest has risen by 2% as a response to the rising inflation
+- Good chunk of "interest per annum" sources lowered.

+Fixes
+- Fixed a bunch of missing cores in the vanilla flavour bookmark
+- Kongo Origin 4th mission requirement tweaked to not require a privilege that does not exist
 - Breton, Welsh and Cornish are in their original respective culture groups to help ease the conquest of the region they are in.